 Unlike Phoenix, Raze, or Jett, Reyna’s abilities revolve around her surviving a long time.
 Dismiss and Devour are solely self-preservation methods, and Empress gives Reyna buffs.
 She is scary on her own, but when you’re in a game that’s about teamwork, these abilities aren’t enough on their own to be effective.

-Viper is a situational agent.
+Viper is a situational agent, but the best situation for her is sitting on the bench.
 Her theme is poison which does provide some neat effects but Viper’s main ability is being able to block sight lines on command.
 Unlike any other agent, her smoke orb and smoke line is placed and then turned on and off with a press of a button.
-This is useful for hiding allies sneaking onto a point and confusing for the enemy team.
+This is useful for hiding allies sneaking onto a point and confusing for the enemy team, but overall it’s not particularly useful.

-Unfortunately, these skills are pretty situational.
-Viper is great on Bind, since she can cover a lot of A and B site, but her abilities aren’t very well suited to the likes of Ascent.
+Unfortunately, these skills are pretty one-note.
+Viper is best on Bind, since she can cover a lot of A and B site, but her abilities aren’t very well suited to the likes of Ascent.
+Even on Bind, she’s Tier 3 at best.
 This is why she’s at the bottom of this list.

 And that’s that.
 If you’re planning on making your way all the way to Radiant in Valorant ranked, then you’re definitely going to need to get to grips with different agents.
 Obviously the meta will change with each and every update, so make sure you check back here to see where the game’s agents place in the future.